ONSdigital/Statistical-Method-Specifications/thousand_pounds_correction.md

 | 3 | 1350M |  | 1M | 1350 | Pass | 1350M |
 | 4 | 1250M | 0 | N/A | N/A | N/A | 1250M |

 Contributor 1 shows the detection method using the target and predictive variables.
-The ratio is within the thresholds and therefore an error is detected and a correction is applied.
+The ratio is within the thresholds and therefore an error is detected, and a correction is applied.

 Contributor 2 shows the detection method using the target and predictive variables.
-The ratio is outside the thresholds and therefore an error is not detected and a correction is not applied.
+The ratio is outside the thresholds and therefore an error is not detected, and a correction is not applied.

 Contributor 3 shows the detection method using the target variable, but the predictive variable is missing so the auxiliary variable is used.
-The ratio is equal to the upper threshold and therefore an error is not detected and a correction is not applied.
+The ratio is equal to the upper threshold and therefore an error is not detected, and a correction is not applied.

 Contributor 4 has both the target and predictive variables available, but the predictive variable is equal to 0 and therefore the method is not applied.